Looking for fun and unique things to do in Madison, WI? Read on for my top picks!

 If you prefer to see the sunset over the water, visit the Edgewater Hotel which sits right on the lake.
 This is also a great place to stay while in the city as you can explore many top attractions within walking distance.

-These are just some of the many fun things to do in Madison, WI.
+These are just some of the many unique things to do in Madison, WI.
 Did your favorite spot make the list?
 Let me know in the comments below!

 Till next time, safe travels.